CowboyCollective/CowboyCollective.github.io/music.md

 ====================
 If you get selected the Cowboy Collective will award you half of the money upfront.
 That's $500!

 **You will then have a MAXIMUM of TWO MOTHS to make the video!** Use these funds to help make your video.
 Maybe you need to buy a camera or some nice cowboy hats.
 The Cowboy Collective might check in with you during this time, but it really is your project.
-If you are feeling stuck or need help along the way, remember that there are all kinds of nice cowboys that are part of the collective.
-They might be willing to lend a hand or offer some expertise!!
+We do love updates, however, and if you are really feeling stuck maybe you can submit a post to the Collective and see if a community member reaches out with expertise!

 <br>Step 04: Claim Your Bounty!
 ====================